 I immediately started Pinteresting things to do.
 One of the things I found interesting were scent bottles.
-You get 3 or 4 bottles with holes in the top and fill each with a different scented item.
-You give them to the baby to smell.
+You get 3 or 4 bottles with holes in the top and fill each with a different scented item and give them to the child to smell.

-I put this all to the back of my head and went to collect the Daughter from school.
+I put this all to the back of my head and went to collect my Daughter from school.
 We went on our daily visit to the park where I decided to collect Fir cones for a science experiment.
 Unfortunately we found only one.
-Regardless we carried on our walk too the little forest area where a big branch had fallen from a Fir.
+Regardless we carried on our walk too the little forest area where a big branch had fallen from a Fir tree.
 I remember driving through the hills in Greece on a hot day and being surrounded by the wonderful smell of Fir trees.
-I took a bunch of the spiky leaves.
+I picked up a bunch of the spiky leaves and took them home.

 Noori is 7 years old she felt the texture of all the items and described how they felt .
 She smelt all the items and described how they smelt.
 Lastly she described how they look.
-This is great for sensory reasons, vocabulary and observing skills , but as you get older its funny how we don’t smell things.
+This is great for sensory reasons, vocabulary and observing skills.
+As you get older its funny how we don’t smell things.
 It takes quite a while to be able to pick up a scent.
 Try it and have a go.

 Abdi is 6 months.
 He held the scent jar in both hands and was able to move it around and look at the leaves inside without spiking himself.
 Then I opened the lid and let him smell inside.
 Afterwards I got some warm water and put the Fir cone inside to see if would expand.

 It didn’t but both children enjoyed playing with it in the water.
 Abdi likes to play with his hands in water.
 It was a challenge for him to catch the pine cone as it moved away from him.
 We then let him play with the stick and splash it around in the water learning cause and effect.

 We then read Peter Rabbit by Beatrix Potter and did a sensory story.
 I went through the story and picked out some keywords.
 Fir tree, lettuce and blackberries.

 As each item was mentioned we explored it.